 If you have a few tasks that you estimate are the same level of importance, you need to figure out which one will take you longer and do that task first.

-Many productivity experts suggest that you eat the frog and do that biggest tasks, but if you do not have the energy right away, start with the smaller task and move up from there.
+Many productivity experts suggest that you eat the frog and do the biggest tasks, but if you do not have the energy right away, start with the smaller task and move up from there.
 Doing smaller tasks first could be a significant push to get you to do bigger tasks.

-Use a Screen Monitoring Software
+Use Screen Monitoring Software

 If you manage to prioritize your work successfully, it can help you be more productive and confident when the deadline approaches, and you will be able to do much more in less time.